Ewie1/CI-PP1good-life-gym/README.md

 - Favicon<span>.</span>io

 ## Features
-The page consists of five pages and fourteen features
+The page consists of 3 pages

 ### Logo and Navigation Bar